sontx/letrun/README.md

 This plugin is used to parse or load the raw input parameter to the desired format.
 The [default implementation](plugin/src/default-input-parameter.ts) supports JSON string and file input (JSON and YAML format) and converts the input to an object.

+### Id Generator

+This plugin is used to generate unique IDs for tasks and can look up the parent id from any child id.
+The [default implementation](plugin/src/default-id-generator.ts) is using `/` as a separator for the parent id.

 ### Task Invoker